PeakWhale/helm/README.md

 ## Author

-Built by Addy (Aditya Rao Kaveti)
+Built by Addy
-AI Systems · Agentic Architectures · Enterprise ML
+AI systems agentic architectures enterprise ML

-If you are reviewing this repository, start with the architecture diagram and run the demo.
+If you are reviewing this repository start with the architecture diagram and run the demo.

 ```
 ::contentReference[oaicite:0]{index=0}